 What is Semaglutide?

-Semaglutide is the main ingredient in these weight loss and diabetes medications, and they belong to a class of drugs called GLP-1 medications.
+Semaglutide is the main ingredient in these weight loss and diabetes medications, and they belong to a class of drugs called Glucagon-like Peptide (GLP-1) medications.
 These medications (i.e. Ozempic) were originally developed for lowering blood glucose levels to manage type 2 diabetes.
 However, now versions of the medication (i.e. Wegovy) have since been developed to support weight loss.

 How do these medications work?